pipiscrew/timeline/health/gut.md

 2020 - A team, led by Magnus Simrén, MD, PhD, Professor of Gastroenterology at Sahlgrenska Academy, University of Gothenburg, found nearly **40% of adults suffer from a functional gastrointestinal disorder** in a 73,000 people, 33 country survey.

-`leaky-gut` is the precursor to food sensitivities, rashes, cognitive issues, and even autoimmune disease.
+`leaky-gut` is the precursor to food sensitivities, rashes, hormones imbalance, cognitive issues, and even autoimmune disease.

 You can not feel anything at the moment and nobody can diagnosed **leaky-gut** except if you do a `Pathological examination by Bioresonance` (find doctor with [Asyra](https://www.asyra.co.uk/)), there will show **epithelial cells** have a gap (aka inflammation)..
 When there is gap on epithelial cells **shits** going in to your blood stream, unfiltered.